mento-protocol/governance-watchdog/README.md

 ## Running and testing the Cloud Function locally

 - `npm install`
-- `npm dev` to start a local cloud function with hot-reload via nodemon
+- `npm run dev` to start a local cloud function with hot-reload via nodemon
 - `npm test` to call the local cloud function with a mocked payload, this will send a real Discord message into the channel belonging to the configured Discord Webhook:

 ## Testing the Deployed Cloud Function